davio606/SkillMatching/README.md

 ### Joint Calendar System
 Grasp allows users to notify others of group events on a joint calendar.
 Simply type in the name of the event, a description, the date, and time.

+### Suggestions
+Grasp allows users to add suggestions to the website under the 'suggest' tab.
+For every suggestion made, an email is sent to studentskillmatching@gmail.com with password: segfaultstrategists.